 Qualifying for a mortgage on your own can be challenging, especially if you do not make a lot of money or if you have a limited credit history.
-One potential solution to this issue is to have your parents or someone else co-sign the mortgage with you.
+One potential solution to this issue is to have someone else co-sign the mortgage with you.

-In this scenario, your parents are co-borrowers on the mortgage with you and their income and credit score may help you qualify for the loan or afford a higher mortgage amount.
+In this scenario, the co-signer is technically a co-borrower on the mortgage with you and their income and credit score may help you qualify for the loan or afford a higher mortgage amount.
 But what happens if you can afford the mortgage on your own in the future, perhaps because your income increases.
-Is it possible to remove your parents or another co-signer from the mortgage?
+Is it possible to remove a co-signer from the mortgage?

 In short, most lenders do not allow you to remove a borrower from a mortgage.
 This guideline applies to both the primary borrower and any co-signers on the loan.
-So if your parents co-sign a mortgage with you, they are usually on the mortgage until the loan is refinanced or paid off.
+So if a friend, colleague or relative co-signs a mortgage with you, they are usually on the mortgage until the loan is refinanced or paid off.

 You can submit a request to your lender to have co-borrowers removed but these requests are almost always declined, even if the borrowers are co-signers and the primary borrower remains on the mortgage.
 Lenders prefer to keep the original borrowers on the loan because they believe it provides more security and certainty that the loan will be repaid.

-In your case, keeping your parents on the mortgage means they may be able to help you pay the loan if you ever find yourself in a financial bind.
-If your parents are removed from the mortgage they are no longer legally responsible for loan.
+Keeping a co-signer on a mortgage means they may be able to help you pay the loan if you ever find yourself in a financial bind.
+If they are removed from the mortgage they are no longer legally responsible for loan.

-Additionally, if you miss a mortgage payment or default on the loan, those negative events also appear on their credit report.
-If the issue is significant, their credit scores may drop substantially or they may not be able to qualify for additional loans.
+Please note that being a co-signer can affect your credit as well as your ability to qualify for other loans.
+If the other borrower misses a mortgage payment or defaults on the loan, those negative events also appear on your credit report.
+If the issue is significant, your credit scores may drop substantially or you may not be able to qualify for additional loans.

 This is why it is important to carefully consider the potential risks before agreeing to co-sign a mortgage for someone.
-If the primary borrower does not uphold her or his responsibility, the consequences for all borrowers on the mortgage can be very negative.
+If the primary borrower does not uphold their responsibility, the consequences for all borrowers on the mortgage can be very negative.

-Returning to your situation, the only way to remove your parents from the mortgage is to refinance the loan in the future.
-When you refinance the mortgage, you can remove your parents as co-borrowers and you are be the sole borrower on the new loan or potentially a co-borrower with someone else.
+Returning to the original question, usually the only way to remove a co-signer from a mortgage is to refinance the loan.
+When you refinance the mortgage, you can remove the co-signer and you are the sole borrower on the new loan or potentially a co-borrower with someone else.

 Your other option to apply for the mortgage initially as a sole borrower.
 While it may be helpful to have your parents or someone else as co-borrowers, the mortgage amount you can afford on your own may be higher than you think.